GeekyCamp/iot-getting-started/PartsList.md

 ### Arduino
 Very popular board with a lot of accessories (shields).
 This is the preferred choice if you want to work with some accesories (e.g. the ZumoRobot).
 More info on the [official website] (https://www.arduino.cc/)

+### Raspberry PI
+A full fledged Linux computer board.
+From IoT perspective, the main benefits of the board are that more complex Linux software, such as computer vision, can be used directly.
+Another advantage are the USB ports and the existing device drivers as well as higher level libraries, such as libnfc.
+There are different versions of Raspberry PI with varying capabilities.
+See [the shop] (https://www.raspberrypi.org/products/).